 Excessive noise, light and activity during the day can cause excess stimulation for baby.
 This makes them fussy by evening, and they could end up being exhausted by the hyper-stimulation during the day or miss it and be annoyed at the stillness of the night.

 Babies tend to ‘cluster feed’ after dusk.
 Cluster feeding indicates that babies feed recurrently and far more frequently than compared to the rest of the day.
 Occasionally, infants feed even once each hour.
 This enables them to sleep for larger durations at night.
 Babies that cluster feed tends to sleep their longest stretch after their feeds.
-Sometimes, witching-hour cries could be to initiating feeding.
+Sometimes, witching-hour cries could be to initiate feeding.

 6. Stomach Problems